 USC Bridge to Faculty Program Overview

 Designed to attract, support, and retain scholars from groups historically underrepresented in their departments or fields, the “Bridge to Faculty” program is the University of South Carolina’s newest and most promising initiative.
-Manifesting the University’s commitment to “cultivating a more diverse, equitable, and inclusive campus where every individual has the opportunity to flourish and thrive,” the program seeks to recruit early-career scholars who, if successful during the post-doctoral period, will have the opportunity to transition to a tenure track faculty position at USC starting in the 2025-2026 academic year.
+Manifesting the University’s commitment to “cultivating a more diverse, equitable, and inclusive campus where every individual has the opportunity to flourish and thrive,” the program seeks to recruit early-career scholars who, if successful, will have the opportunity to transition to a tenure track faculty position at USC.

-The Bridge to Faculty Program enables Scholars to deepen their research expertise, expand their scholarly profiles, and undertake academic work that complements departmental research strengths in studying fundamental mechanisms underlying neurophysiological processes, behavior, or drug action.
-Scholars will contribute to and expand upon USC’s research prominence in the neural basis and treatment of neuropsychiatric, neurological, and stress-related disorders and strengthen the University’s research community through their diverse perspectives.
-The Bridge to Faculty scholar in the Department of Pharmacology, Physiology and Neuroscience will join eleven other scholars from across the university who will form a dynamic and supportive community of scholars.
+The Bridge to Faculty Program enables Faculty Fellows to deepen their research expertise, expand their scholarly profiles, and undertake academic work that complements departmental research strengths in studying fundamental mechanisms underlying neurophysiological processes, behavior, or drug action.
+Scholars will contribute to and expand upon USC’s research prominence in the neural basis and treatment of neuropsychiatric, neurological, and stress-related disorders and strengthen the University’s research community through their unique perspectives.
+The Bridge to Faculty scholar in the Department of Pharmacology, Physiology and Neuroscience will join Faculty Fellows from across the university who will form a dynamic and supportive community of scholars, with access to:

-- Professional development preparing the fellow for a full-time faculty position
+- Professional development preparing the fellow for a full-time tenure-track faculty position

 - Training and development in research, pedagogy, and strategic engagement